agradecido/bedrock-boilerplate/README.md

 ```bash
 $ git clone https://github.com/agradecido/bedrock-boilerplate.git
 ```

-### Docker Environment

-1. Ensure Docker is installed and running on your machine.
-If you don't have Docker installed, follow [the official Docker installation guide](https://docs.docker.com/engine/install/).
-2. Create a `.env` file in 'docker' directory based on the `.env.example` file provided in the repo.
-This file allows you to configure several aspects of your Docker environment, including:
-  - PHP version (e.g., `PHPVERSION=php81`)
-  - SQL server version (e.g., `DATABASE=mariadb104`)
-  - Credentials for the database (e.g., `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD`)
-  - Ports for various services
-  - Other environment-specific configurations

 ### Bedrock Boilerplate

 After cloning the repository, if you prefer a fresh Bedrock installation instead of using the existing one in the repo, you can delete the 'bedrock' directory and run the following command at the root directory of your repository: